Mrazi09/Prominence-GW-discriminator/README.md

 # Prominence-GW-discriminator
-Auxiliar codes for the paper: "Prominence: A discriminator of gravitational wave signals" by myself and collaborators.  arXiv:2509.04384
+Auxiliar codes for the paper: "Prominence: A discriminator of gravitational wave signals" by myself and collaborators (António P. Morais and Danny Marfatia).
+Paper available at arXiv:2509.04384.

+**GW_Data**: ```.csv``` files with the sensitivity curves for different experiments.
+For the NG15 file, it is the periodrigams dataset;

+**Plots**: Folder with some example plots;

+**Prominence**: ```jupyter``` notebook for the calculation of the prominence histograms.
+As an example, the calculation is done for Case B of the paper